ABOUT CITY GOVERNMENT

 The City Treasurer.
 La Quinta's Treasurer is Finance Director, Robbeyn Bird.
 The City Treasurer is an appointed staff position responsible for the custody and investment of all city funds.

 Boards, Commissions, and Special Committees.
 Boards, commissions and special committees composed of local citizens are frequently appointed by the City Council to advise the City Council in one or more aspects of city government.
-Typical advisory committees include architecture and landscape, community services dealing mainly with parks & recreation, historical sites, etc. The Planning Commission implements Council development and land use policy, and makes recommendations for policy revisions.

 City Work Force.
 One of the major investments a city makes is the city’s work force—employees and volunteers who perform the day-to-day functions necessary to provide services to the community.